 But in a very cleverly worded section of the settlement, again, the lawsuit brought by the Democratic Senatorial Campaign Committee, Georgia Democratic Party, Democratic Congressional Campaign Committee.

-And instead of having to match the signature on file with e-net, the absentee ballot signature only had to match the signature on the absentee ballot application.
+And instead of having to match the signature on file with ENET, the absentee ballot signature only had to match the signature on the absentee ballot application.

 May not sound like a big deal, but it is.

-And that is an absentee ballot can only be rejected if it doesn't match any of the signatures on file.
+The key word in the settlement was any, and that is an absentee ballot can only be rejected if it doesn't match any of the signatures on file.

 Now, what does this mean?

-Um it means, and it's it's pretty profound.
+It means, and it's pretty profound.

 It means that the person that filled out the application for the absentee ballot put a signature on that.

-Now, if the signature of the ballot that was filled out in the application matches the application, that it doesn't matter what is on e-net in the voting system base that every other voter in Georgia would be judged by.
+Now, if the signature of the ballot that was filled out in the application matches the application, that it doesn't matter what is on E-Net in the voting system base that every other voter in Georgia would be judged by.

-Now, I'm not a lawyer, but important guys like Lynn Wood and others, and uh I know people that have worked on, for example, that have looked at this case, other attorney friends of mine, even some that worked on Bush v.
+Now, I'm not a lawyer, but important guys like Lynn Wood and others, and I know people that had worked on, for example, that have looked at this case, other attorney friends of mine, even some that worked on Bush v.
+Gore, are all arguing,

-Gore, are all arguing, and they all seem to agree that well, we're not having equal standards, which would be a violation of equal protection in terms of those who voted election day that had to produce a photo ID that matched the database e-net versus those who only had to use a drop box and match their signature on the application.
+and they all seem to agree that, well, we're not having equal standards, which would be a violation of equal protection in terms of those who voted Election Day that had to produce a photo ID that matched the database E-Net versus those who only had to use a Dropbox and match their signature on the application.

 Now, you would think, well, why are the Democrats in the middle of the pandemic in March thinking of this?

-Because they're they're they're thinking about how they can get everything and anything to their advantage, and uh that would certainly be an advantage for them.
+Because they're thinking about how they can get everything and anything to their advantage.

-Now, with all that we have learned uh that has gone on, you know, for example, people that we have on tape uh in two states now, postal workers, for example, one in Pennsylvania, one in Michigan, both on record saying that they were told to backdate, for example, postmarks.
+Now, with all that we have learned that has gone on, you know, for example, people that we have on tape in two states now, postal workers, for example, one in Pennsylvania, one in Michigan, both on record saying that they were told to backdate, for example, postmarks.

 That would be a pretty big example of fraud.

-More evidence there than there ever was of any Trump Russia collusion.
+More evidence there than there ever was of any Trump-Russia collusion.

-So it would then invite the possibility of fraud if there were people that had such intentions.
+So it would then invite the possibility of fraud if there were people that had such intentions, ballot harvesting, et cetera, et cetera.

 They only need to match the signature that was placed in the application that they could easily have signed off on as well.